nathanrhead/about-me/README.md

-# LAB - Number
+# LAB - 02 | Code 201

-## Project Name
+## Title: About Me

-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+Teach us more about you!
+Build out an “About Me” webpage that quizzes the user on fun facts and gives the user some basic information about who you are and where you came from.

-### Author: Student/Group Name
+### Author: Nathan Cox/seattle-201d68

 ### Links and Resources